x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 7. Enter the email address for the super admin within the Google Workspace environment.
 This email address will be used to test connectivity between Google Workspace and Microsoft 365 or Office 365.

-8. Under **Specify the service account credentials using the JSON key file**,click **Choose File**, and then select the JSON file that was downloaded automatically when you created your service account.
+8. Under **Specify the service account credentials using the JSON key file**, click **Choose File**, and then select the JSON file that was downloaded automatically when you created your service account.
 This file contains the private key for the service account.
 Click **Open** to select the file, and then, back on the **new migration batch** page, click **Next**.

    ![user email address](../media/gsuite-mig-15-eac-user.png)

    > [!NOTE]
    > Click to select **Skip verification** if you don't want to verify the migration endpoint.

-9. In the fields under **Move configuration**, name your migration batch and enter the target delivery domain, which is the domain [you created](#create-a-sub-domain-for-mail-routing-to-microsoft-365-or-office-365) for routing mail to the Microsoft 365 or Office 365 target organization from the Google Workspace source organization.
+9. In the fields under **Move configuration**, name your migration batch, and enter the target delivery domain, which is the domain [you created](#create-a-sub-domain-for-mail-routing-to-microsoft-365-or-office-365) for routing mail to the Microsoft 365 or Office 365 target organization from the Google Workspace source organization.
 Optionally, you can also specify any folders that should be excluded from the migration.
 When done, click **Next**.

    ![batch name](../media/gsuite-mig-16-eac-batch.png)